spacelift-io/plugins/CONTRIBUTING.md

 ```

 **Notes**:
+- Only open-source-licensed binaries can be used in plugins unless Spacelift has authorized them.
 - `.tar.bz2`, `.tar.gz`, and `.zip` archives are extracted automatically.
 - Archives must contain a file matching the binary name.
 All other files are ignored.